numba/llvmlite/docs/source/admin-guide/install.rst

    the environment variable ``LLVMLITE_USE_RTTI`` to either ``ON`` to use RTTI, or ``OFF`` to not use RTTI.
 This is not a boolean flag as there are 3 states, ``ON``, ``OFF`` and not set, which is the default so as to inherit from LLVM.

 #.
-Unix only: By default llvmlite will use link-time optimisation.
-It is known
-   that there are bugs in some GCC variants on some platforms in relation to this option.
-To prevent the use of link-time optimisation set the environment variable ``LLVMLITE_FLTO`` to zero.

-#.
 Numba maintainers only: As part of QA for the packages shipped to PyPI and
    on the Anaconda Numba channel, the environment variable